wangyu-/udp2raw/README.md

 ### Simulated TCP Handshake
 simulated 3-way handshake,simluated seq ack_seq.
 Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale.
 Provides real-time delivery ,no tcp over tcp problem when using openvpn.
 ### Connnection Failure Dectection & Recover
 Conection failure detection by hearbeat.
-After hearbeat timeouts,client will auto change port and re-connect.if re-connection is successful,the previous connection will be recovered,and all existed udp conversations will stay vaild.
+After hearbeat timeouts,client will auto change port and re-connect.if re-connection is successful,the previous connection will be recovered,and all existed udp conversations will stay vaild. (for example,if you use udp2raw+openvpn.the openvpn wont lose connection after reconnect,**Even if you re-insert your net cable,or connect to a new wifi,existing openvpn connection will stay vaild**)
 ### Other Features
 Multiplexing ,one client supports multi udp connections,all of those traffic will share one raw connection